Welcome to A1 Superstars! Professional Sports and Entertainment Talent Management and Consultants!

 You must also be prepared to work HARD going to auditions and interviews.
 Even if you don't get the job, make contacts at these functions, because you never know who might be able to help you!

 So, if everything sounds good, YOU ARE ALMOST DONE!

-Finally, understand that A1 Talent!
+Finally, understand that A1 Superstars!
 Professional Management works on a signed agreement basis.
 If you are selected, you will be asked to look over, then sign an agreement stating that you select us to represent you.
 This is important, as many productions need documentation that we actually represent you before we can work with them on your behalf.

 We have a three-year OPEN agreement, which means that if for whatever reason you are not satisfied, you may cancel it at any time during the term by sending us an email letter stating that you wish to terminate our agreement.
 (This is explained in detail in paragraph 11 of the agreement.)
 The reason that we use an open agreement, is because it makes us work harder for your trust, and gets you peace of mind knowing that you may cancel if you wish.

 If you want to be considered, you may call or text A1 Superstars! in the U.S. and Internationally at (833)218-2536.
 Make sure you leave a detailed message, including the age, experience of the Talent and what the Talent would like to accomplish.

 You may also enter your information below, and we will contact you promptly.
 You must be at least 18 years of age to begin service.
 If talent is 17 or under, get parent's permission first before filling out form.